kumar007ambi/netflix_gpt/README.md

 - Memoization
 - Added .env file
 - Adding .env file to gitignore
-- Made our Site Responsive
+- Made our Site Responsive for mobile and web

 # Features